Determining Project Valuation

 A plan check fee deposit is due at the time plans are submitted for plan check.
 The deposit is equal to the estimated plan check fee, rounded down to the nearest whole number.
 If plans are to be checked by an approved outside plan checking firm, the plan check deposit due at permit application will be 35 percent of the Plan Check Fee provided by the online fee estimator.

 Additional Permits Required

-Some projects may require land use permit(s), fire permit(s) and public works permit(s) that will result in additional applications, approvals, and fees for your project.
+Some projects may require land use permit(s), fire permit(s), and public works permit(s) that will result in additional applications, approvals, and fees.
 Please contact the respective agencies for further information.

 There are currently no external links.